 This standard establishes new criteria for determining how to report fiduciary activities in governmental financial statements.
 The focus is on whether the government is controlling the assets, and who the beneficiaries are.
 Under this revised standard, certain activities previously reported in agency funds may be reclassified in future periods.
-Due to the number of specific factors to consider, we will continue to assess the degree to which this standard may impact the Authority.
+We do not expect this standard to have any significant effect on the Authority.